AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] Protein: Figure out how getMass should work in without effective charge enabled
  * [ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_na.ccp4.
 Probably something to do with assumed negative staining?
  * [ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
  * [x] Dataset & Histogram: Basically same class, can maybe be combined somehow?